Heat Pump FAQs

 After your free home assessment, we will organise a home survey for £199.
 If you go ahead with a heat pump installation this comes off your fixed price quote.
 If we find that your home is not suitable for a heat pump, we'll refund the survey cost.

-One of our assessors will visit your home and measure up.
+One of our professional assessors will visit your home and measure up.
 This means going to each of your rooms and measuring its size as well as the size of windows, radiators and doors.
 We'll also check existing insulation levels and look for good locations to install the outside unit, the hot water cylinder, and other fittings.
 Surveys typically take about two hours to complete.

 How long will it take to get a heat pump installed?